 Two minor practical issues arise in our analysis.
 First, the vast majority of EITC recipients receive their credit after filing their taxes the following year.
-Therefore, we link test scores (typically measured sometime between March and December in our data) with income earned in the previous calendar year (reported during the same survey as test scores are recorded), referring to them as "contemporaneous."
-Second, we observe only child achievement scores every other year as we discuss further below.
+Therefore, we link test scores (typically measured sometime between March and December in our data) with income earned in the previous calendar year (reported during the same survey as test scores are recorded), referring to them as 'contemporaneous'.
+Second, we only observe child achievement scores every other year as we discuss further below.
 Thus, we use two-year differences rather than one-year differences in our analysis.
-The Appendix briefly describes how this affects the estimating equations above.
+Appendix A briefly describes how this affects the estimating equations above.